MoFEM/Workshop2023/index.md

   Port 2222
 ~~~~

-Use *workshop2023* when you login thorugh VSCode.
+Use *workshop2023* when you log in through VSCode.
 Note that you are connecting to *jupyterhub cloud/docker container*.

 [![Watch the video](https://img.youtube.com/vi/xL3J8VHig68/hqdefault.jpg)](https://youtu.be/xL3J8VHig68){:target="_blank" rel="noopener"}